 The University Research Priority Program "Evolution in Action: From Genomes Ecosystems" (URPP Evolution) aims at the integration of diverse research groups through focusing on a common research topic – diversification and adaptation – by using the novel technologies of the genomic revolution and applying them to both model and non-model systems.

 The URPP Evolution involves multiple research groups in biology, and it plays an important integrative role for the diverse biological disciplines at UZH.
-It even reaches beyond the Faculty of Science (MNF) by including the Center of Evolutionary Medicine (Institute of Anatomy, Medical Faculty, MeF) and the Department of General Linguistics (Faculty of Arts, PhF).
+It reaches beyond the Faculty of Science (MNF) by increasingly including institutes of the Faculty of Medicine (MeF) and the Faculty of Arts (PhF).